A statement from us at Aberdeen.

 How do I invest in an Aberdeen unit trust?

-Applications for investment in Aberdeen's unit trusts are made by completing an Application Form attached to a current Product Disclosure Statement (PDS) for the relevant Fund.
+Applications for investment in Aberdeen's unit trusts are made by completing an Application Form for the relevant Fund.
 This should be presented to your financial planner or directly to Aberdeen Asset Management together with the accompanying payment.
 For all products, the application is processed on the same day if it is received by us by 2.00pm on a given business day, or the following business day if it is received after 2.00pm.

 Please refer to the latest PDS for the relevant fund(s) you are interested in.
 Link back to Aberdeen Funds